qgoutte/bot-footix/README.md

 npm i -g discord.js
 ```

-### Installing
+### Install

-You needed create a Webhook on your Discord server to get Authentification file : tutorial here (https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/)
+You needed create an application and bot on the Discord Developer Portal.

 ## Authors